Which forms of consideration are most commonly used?

 The majority of M&A deals provide for cash consideration for the shares being purchased.

-However, now the market find itself in a situation of low availability of loan financing.
+However, in recent years the market finds itself in a situation of low availability of loan financing.
 In addition, real estate development and certain other businesses are overburdened with debt.
 As a result, we are aware of several substantial deals which were busted because of the buyer’s inability to secure financing for the transaction.

 In most cases, cash is the form of consideration.
 There are also cases where consideration is shares in another company (i.e. share swap), but these cases are rare.
-A share for share acquisition involving the issue of new shares by an acquirer for a non-cash consideration does not as a matter of law require a valuation but directors of a listed company as a practical matter will obtain one from a financial adviser for liability reasons.
+A share-for-share acquisition involving the issuance of new shares by an acquirer for a non-cash consideration does not as a matter of law require a valuation but directors of a listed company (as a practical matter) will obtain a valuation from a financial adviser for liability reasons.

 Federal and state laws impose essentially no limitations on what a buyer can offer as consideration.
 However, in private company deals the consideration is typically all cash, whereas in public deals it is generally cash, stock or a combination of both.
 In certain circumstances, sellers in private deals may agree to the payment of earn-outs—graduated additional payments made by the buyer to the seller based upon the target company’s post-closing performance as measured by agreed-upon metrics (e.g., revenue, EBITDA, etc.).
 Similarly, public company deals may include contingent value rights—lump-sum payments made by the buyer to the target shareholders after closing upon the post-closing occurrence (or non-occurrence) of events largely outside the control of the buyer, seller or target company (e.g., FDA approval of a particular drug).